Prmsnls/house-meet/README.md

 Run the installer
 `./install-docker.sh`

-Login to NGinX Proxy Manager by going to ht<span>tp://</span>house.prmsnls.xyz:81 and use the default credentials of:
+Login to NGinX Proxy Manager by going to ht<span>tp://</span>house.prmsnls.xyz:81 and use the default credentials: <br />
 *username: admin<span>@</span>example.com*
 *password: changeme*